thinktomorrow/package-docs/src/chief/upgrading.md

 The labelSingular and labelPlural field are now only accepted on the model instead of both the model and the manager.

-You should removed the declaration of these fields on the manager to their respective models.
+You should remove the declaration of these fields on the manager to their respective models.

 ### Removals